 Because lice spread so easily, children with head lice cannot attend child care.
 If your child is found to have head lice or nits (eggs) while in my care I will notify you and isolate the child within sight and hearing.
 You are expected to reply to the notification promptly, and pick up your child within one hour of notification.
 If a reply isn't received promptly, your child's emergency contact person will be called to pick up the child.
 If you discover lice or nits in your child's hair while at home, please let me know immediately so I can notify the other families and take precautions against the spread of lice in the center.
 Plan to keep your child home until he/she is completely free of lice and nits.
 Often a second treatment 7-10 days after the first is necessary to completely treat the condition.

 Contact your doctor for the proper way to treat your child, as well as effective procedures to rid your home of lice and prevent a re-infestation.
 Your child may return to care after the condition has been properly treated and all lice and nits have been removed from his/her head.
 A signed doctor's note stating that the child has been properly treated and is free of all lice and nits is required before the child can be accepted for care.
 In order to prevent the spread of lice through the center, children who have been treated for lice will be checked at the door and must be free from lice and nits in order to enter the building.
-Confirmed cases of lice be will posted near the sign-in sheet and will include signs and symptoms, but will omit the names of affected children and their families.
+Confirmed cases of lice be will posted near the attendance form and will include signs and symptoms, but will omit the names of affected children and their families.
 Confirmed cases of head lice will also be recorded in the Medical Log.
 Parents have access to medical log entries concerning their child.

 Child Care Health - Medication